KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-API-daemon-example-with-access-token/csharp/README.md

-## KOLIBRI Cloud API daemon example with permanent access token
+## KOLIBRI Cloud API daemon example with access token
 ##### Purpose:
 This example code shows basic access to the KOLIBRI Cloud API using a access token from KELLER to gather measurement data from the KOLIBRI Cloud.
-The API's specification can be found here: https://api.kolibricloud.ch/swagger/index.html?url=/swagger/v1/swagger.json There is a Python example and a C# example.
+The API's specification can be found here: https://api.kolibricloud.ch/swagger/index.html?url=/swagger/v1/swagger.json

 Endpoints interest are: